guptaritam/TODO_List_Manager/README.md

 This repo includes a basic PoC of a TODO List Manager over Blockchains.

 Tech Used :
--Quorum Blockchain
+- Quorum Blockchain
--Node.js & Express.js
+- Node.js and Express.js
--Smart Contracts in Solidity
+- Smart Contracts in Solidity

 Functionalities achieved :
 - User Registration